 Failed worker’s compensation common law claim alleging aggravation of schizophrenia

 We review a Queensland case where an injured worker sought worker’s compensation common law damages.
-The worker alleges and injury to his head aggravated his pre-existing condition of schizophrenia.
+The worker alleges an injury to his head aggravated his pre-existing condition of schizophrenia.
 The common law claim ultimately failed as the worker had not undertaken initial steps before taking action in the Supreme Court to include his schizophrenia as a possible ‘injury’ in his claim.

 Worker lodges a worker’s compensation claim after head injury at work